- Date:

 Accredited installers

-The person who installs your system also needs to be CEC accredited and must hold an unrestricted Class A Electrical Licence registered with Energy Safe Victoria.
+The person who installs your system also needs to be accredited under the Small-scale Renewable Energy Scheme with Solar Accreditation Australia, and must hold an unrestricted Class A Electrical Licence registered with Energy Safe Victoria.

 A good installer will help you plan the right system to suit your household now and into the future.
 They will recommend the best position to install your system to generate as much electricity as possible.